chainpoint/chainpoint-core/README.md

  ╚═════╝╚═╝  ╚═╝╚═╝  ╚═╝╚═╝╚═╝  ╚═══╝╚═╝      ╚═════╝ ╚═╝╚═╝  ╚═══╝   ╚═╝        ╚═════╝ ╚═════╝ ╚═╝  ╚═╝╚══════╝

 ?
-Will this Core use Bitcoin mainnet or testnet?
-Testnet ?
-Enter your Instance's Public IP Address: 3.17.78.45
+Will this Core use Bitcoin mainnet or testnet? testnet ?
+Enter your Core's Public IP Address: 3.17.78.45
 ```

 #### Auto-Initialize Lightning